Co1002/course/README.md

-# HTML / CSS Web-Course for the Informatics-Subjects at KAR
+# HTML / CSS Web-Course for KAR-Germany

 &#169; Made by Colin Djerdak at 2021